 Content: By selecting user on the toggle above, you can view client-specific news, events and links.
 Find quick access to TeleSource, TeleCon18, and TeleCommunity.

-PITTSBURGH (date) – Now in its second year dedicated to serving the Pittsburgh community, Mission of Mercy Pittsburgh will host a free, two-day dental clinic for adults and children Friday, June 29 and Saturday, June 30 at the PPG Paints Arena.
+PITTSBURGH (May 16, 2018) – Now in its second year dedicated to serving the Pittsburgh community, Mission of Mercy Pittsburgh will host a free, two-day dental clinic for adults and children Friday, June 29 and Saturday, June 30 at the PPG Paints Arena.

 Mission of Mercy Pittsburgh will bring together hundreds of dentists, clinicians, nurses and general volunteers to provide two days of dental care to underserved people living in the Pittsburgh region.
 Services and treatment will include dental diagnoses, minor restorative fillings, extractions and cleanings, which will be provided at no charge to adults and children age two and up.